amrlabib/javascript-essentials/hoisting.md

 ---

 ### Class hoisting:
-Class hoisting follow the same behaviour of function hoisting, class declaration is hoisting while expression is not.
+Class hoisting follow the same behaviour of function hoisting, class declaration is hoisted while expression is not.

 ---

 ### Side note:
 Hoisting is not a feature that we need to use or even looks cool to use, or thats how i think about it, it's just one of the language characteristics, i prefer to always declare varaibles and functions before using them, it's even more readable for those who does not completely understand hoisting.

----

-## Summary:
-1. Hoisting is using variables, or functions before declaring them.
-2. Hoisting is applied to declaration not initialization.
-3. hoisted variables are all initialized to `undefined`
-4. Hoisting is done per scope, in global scope variables are hoisted in global scope, while in local "function" scope variables are hoisted in local function scope.
-5. ES6 declaration using `let` and `const` will not be hoisted.